fuankarion/Vision17/Lab7-BSDS500-Benchmark/readme.md

 ### Testing your method

-Once you get the segmented images in the proper format, run a **segmentation benchmark** for your two methods, also  run the same benchmark for the provided UCM segmentations (at BSDS500/ucm2).
+Once you get the segmented images in the proper format, run the  benchmark for your selected methods, also run the  benchmark for the provided UCM segmentations (at BSDS500/ucm2).
 Use the **only** the ``test`` for comparisons.

 Use different thresholds values to generate a nice curve.
 See http://www.eecs.berkeley.edu/Research/Projects/CS/vision/grouping/resources.html#bench for an example output.